xchwarze/frieren/frieren-module-template/README.md

 - `build`: Compiles your module into a distributable format.
 - `wizard`: A guided setup to scaffold your module.
 - `validate`: Ensures your module meets the required specifications.

+## Advanced Examples for Reference

+This section provides insights into more complex scenarios that you might encounter while developing modules for the Frieren project.
+These examples highlight advanced usage of the framework's capabilities and can serve as a reference for implementing sophisticated features in your modules.

+- **[WPA Online Crack](https://github.com/xchwarze/frieren-modules/tree/master/wpaonlinecrack)**: This example demonstrates the automatic dependency installation system.
+It illustrates how the module seamlessly integrates required libraries without manual interventions, ensuring that all dependencies are correctly managed and installed.
+- **[TCP Dump](https://github.com/xchwarze/frieren-modules/tree/master/tcpdump)**: Here, you can see a variation of the dependency installation system, which includes additional checks performed by a third-party module.
+This ensures that all dependencies not only get installed but are also verified and validated against specific criteria before being utilized.
+- **[WPA Online Crack](https://github.com/xchwarze/frieren-modules/tree/master/wpaonlinecrack)**: This example provides insights into using the system to persist configurations.
+It shows how to effectively save and retrieve configuration settings to ensure that data persistence is maintained across sessions, which is crucial for modules that require state management.

+These examples are designed to provide a deeper understanding of how you can leverage the Frieren project's infrastructure to develop robust and efficient modules.

 ## Common Configuration